Course Description

 - The GI microbiome, infectious diseases of the digestive tract and GI pharmacology.

-- Gallbladder, biliary and pancreatic anatomy, histology, physiology, metabolism, disease, neoplasms and endoscopic interventions.
+- Gallbladder, biliary and pancreatic anatomy, histology, physiology, disease, neoplasms, and biochemistry (lipid metabolism).

 - Insulin/glucagon actions/physiology and principles/pharmacology of diabetes mellitus.

-- Nutritional science: Macronutrients, calorie and energy metabolism, medical nutrition therapy, obesity, malnutrition and complex eating disorders.
+- Nutritional science: Macronutrients, calorie and energy metabolism, obesity, malnutrition and complex eating disorders.

 Learning Objectives